-Handheld Press is proud to be publishing the UK edition of award-winning novelist Nicola Griffith’s stupendous new novel, published in the USA on 15 May 2018.
+Handheld Press is proud to have published the UK edition of award-winning novelist Nicola Griffith’s stupendous new novel, on 22 November 2018, first published in the USA on 15 May 2018.

 Read the reviews

 ‘A terse and brutally urgent novel, So Lucky is a reminder that Griffith is one of the most important writers working today.’
 DIVA magazine named So Lucky their Book of the Month for December 2018.

 ‘So Lucky is feminist fiction at its best: powerful storytelling informed by politics with a memorable plot and protagonist.
 This thriller is a fantastic afternoon read―and once you pick it up, you’ll read all the way to the end.’
 Julie Enszer, Ms. Magazine

 ‘A compact, brutal story of losing power and creating community … So Lucky is beautifully written, with a flexible, efficient precision that embodies the protagonist’s voice and character.’
 New York Times Book Review